dhulme/money-manager/README.md

 ## Settings

-Money Manager settings are stored in your Windows user profile folder.
-Settings structure shown below.
+Money Manager settings are stored in a JSON file your Windows user profile folder.

 ```javascript
 {